Darion/links/dev.md

 * [ctop](http://ctop.sh/) - concise commandline monitoring for containers
 * [Hydrogen](https://nteract.io/atom) - Interactive Jupyter-like REPL inside Atom text editor
 * [coala](https://coala.io/) - linting and fixing code for all languages
+* [httbin](http://httpbin.org/) - HTTP Request & Response Service
+* [RequestBin](https://requestb.in/) gives you a URL that will collect requests made to it and let you inspect them in a human-friendly way.
+Use RequestBin to see what your HTTP client is sending or to inspect and debug webhook requests.

 ## Color Schemes